robfletcher/grails-spring-events/readme.md

-# Grails Asynchronous Events Plugin
+# Grails Spring Events Plugin

-The Grails Asynchronous Events plugin provides a lightweight mechanism for asynchronously publishing Spring application events.
+The _Grails Spring Events_ plugin provides a lightweight mechanism for asynchronously publishing _Spring_ application events.

-The plugin overrides the default [ApplicationEventMulticaster][7] with one that processes events asynchronously and is capable of retrying certain types of notification failure.
+The plugin overrides the default [`ApplicationEventMulticaster`][7] with one that processes events asynchronously and is capable of retrying certain types of notification failure.

 ## Publishing events

-To publish an event you simply need to call the `publishEvent` method on any Spring registered [ApplicationEventPublisher][8] implementation.
-The ApplicationContext is the most obvious candidate, although you could also have a service implement the `ApplicationEventPublisher` interface and use that.
+To publish an event you simply need to call the `publishEvent` method on any _Spring_ registered [`ApplicationEventPublisher`][8] implementation.
+The `ApplicationContext` is the most obvious candidate, although you could also have a service implement the `ApplicationEventPublisher` interface and use that.

 To make things even easier the plugin adds a `publishEvent` method to every domain class, controller and service in the application.